Acorns Investing App 2020 Review | Is it Worth Using?

 Sidenote: One of my favorite Acorns features is they frequently have challenges rewarding you for referring a couple of friends, sometimes as much as $1,000!!

-My Final thoughts on Acorns Investing App
+Final Thoughts On The Acorns Investing App

 Overall, I think Acorns is an excellent investment app to get you started and allows you to submerge yourself into the crazy world of investing with only a small amount of capital.